isharax9/Ecommerce-web-application/README.md

 ## Contributing

-If you'd like to contribute to eShop, please follow our [Contribution Guidelines](CONTRIBUTING.md).
+If you'd like to contribute to mkshop, please follow our [Contribution Guidelines](CONTRIBUTING.md).

 ## Give a Star ⭐